tmnewt/pyport/README.md

 ## Summary Goal Stages:

-1) ~~Write up the original project with discussion.~~ Done!
-1.5) Investigate dependencies and related projects.

-1.?)
-Experiemnt with different ideas
+1) Investigate findata.py as potential dependency.
+(95% certain findata.py fits with this project.
+This step is done.

-2) Improve the code structure (pretty much rewrite all the code).
+2) Improve the code usability.  <-- Currently working on this as of 11/26/19
-3) Overhaul new code with useful features to increase usability.
+> 2.1) Ability to handle an all equity portfolio efficienct allocation
+>> 2.15) Something like a markowitz portfolio optimziation as a python object.
+>> 2.16) Ability to show portfolio statistcs and paint the efficient frontier and random allocation space of the portfolio.

+> 2.3) I don't know...
-4) Overhaul the backend and work on code efficiency.
+3) Overhaul the backend and work on code efficiency.
-5) Add paint and bells and whistles and finalize usability.
+4) Add paint and bells and whistles and finalize usability.
-6) Major release?
+5) Major release?

 Do this all while pushing out notebooks showcasing a variety of equity portfolio strategies and how they are implemented using whatever code I'm working with.